SanjivPahari/PersonalFinanceLedger/README.md

 ### Archived Transactions

-Displays a list of archived transactions that are no longer relevant or useful.
+Displays a list of archived transactions that are no longer relevant or useful. \n User can click on arhive button to sent the transaction to archive.
+This removes the transaction from system if there are some errors while entering the transaction. \n
+If user reclicks the archive button, from the archived section, it will unarchive the transaction.

 ![Archived Transactions Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/4_archived.png)